 Each year, Mr. Kipling buys total of 800 tonnes of Bramley apples to bake his much loved apple pies.

-Whilst we buy a relatively small amount of palm oil we’re concerned that what we do buy is from sustainable sources that avoid damaging the tropical rainforest and biodiversity of South East Asia.
-As a result, we made a commitment in 2012 to buy only certified sustainable palm oil by the end of 2015.
+While we buy a relatively small amount of palm oil we’re concerned that what we do buy is from certified sources that avoid damaging the tropical rainforest and biodiversity of South East Asia.
+As a result, we made a commitment in 2012 to buy only Roundtable for Sustainable Palm Oil (RSPO) certified palm oil by the end of 2015.

 With the help of our suppliers we achieved our ambition one year early and now all of the palm oil we use is from Roundtable for Sustainable Palm Oil (RSPO) certified sources using the mass balance supply chain model.

-In addition, BM TRADA, the leading independent certification body, has audited all our manufacturing sites against the RSPO Supply Chain Certification system which provides independent assurance that the palm oil we use is from RSPO certified sources.
+In addition, EXOVA BMTRADA, the leading independent certification body, has audited all our manufacturing sites against the RSPO Supply Chain Certification system which provides independent assurance that the palm oil we use is from RSPO certified sources.
+Our RSPO certificate number is BMT-RSPO-000038.

 It’s a minimum requirement that all the paper and carton-board packaging we use is compliant with the EU Timber Regulation which makes it a crime to place illegally harvested timber and timber products on the EU market.
 But we go further.